alexmacarthur/macarthur-me-gatsby/src/pages/posts/creating-a-map-method-for-objects-strings-sets-and-maps.md

 };
 ```

-Let’s try itout.
+Let’s try it out.
 If you weren’t aware, the keys or values don’t _have_ to be of a particular type — objects, numbers, functions, etc. So, `map()` with responsibility.

 ```javascript
 let myMap = new Map();